Healthy sperm: Improving your fertility

 - Sperm transport disorders

 Age also can play a role.
 The ability of sperm to move and the number of typical sperm tend to decrease with age, affecting fertility, especially after age 50.

 What's the best way to produce healthy sperm?

-You can take simple steps to increase your chances of producing healthy sperm.
-For example:
+Simple steps to increase the chances of producing healthy sperm include:

 - Maintain a healthy weight.
 Some research suggests that increasing body mass index (BMI) is linked with decreasing sperm count and sperm movement.

 - Eat a healthy diet.
 Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve sperm health.

 - Prevent sexually transmitted infections (STIs).
 Sexually transmitted infections — such as chlamydia and gonorrhea — can cause infertility in men.
 Limiting the number of sexual partners and always using a condom for sex — or staying in a mutually monogamous relationship with a partner who isn't infected — can help protect against STIs.